PGBBS/pgbbs.github.io/_pages/brown-bag.md

 - Recommender Systems (Manu)
 - App-Programmierung
-- Tor and the Dark Web (https and .onion; Konstantin), see the talk at 32c3
 - public key cryptography (Konstantin, see `_drafts`)
 - Tests of (Artificial) Intelligence (e.g. in the context of psychology, AI in computer games)